HoneyBadgers2/ColoniesOfCotton/README.md

 > To run on localhost:
 >
 > under client/src/components/Auth.js:
-> update the AuthLock section to represent the
-> change the redirectUrl to accept localhost at the specified port. redirectUrl: 'http://localhost:3000/'
+> update the AuthLock section to represent localhost at the specified port (or whatever url to deploy). redirectUrl: 'http://localhost:3000/'
 > In the browser, navigate to localhost
 > login through auth0
 > select a lobby to join